nearform/titus/docs/devops/aws/README.md

 1. Initialise Terraform using the command:
   `terraform init`

 1. Run the command: `terraform plan` .
-The output indicates 90+ resources were created.
+The output indicates 90+ resources are created.

 1. Run the command: `terraform apply` .Type 'yes' when prompted.